CBonnell/draft-lamps-rfc8398-bis/draft-bonnell-lamps-rfc8398bis.md

-Use of SmtpUTF8Mailbox for certificate subjectAltName (and issuerAltName) will incur many of the same security considerations as in Section 8 in {{RFC5280}}, but it introduces a new issue by permitting non-ASCII characters in the email address local-part.
+Use of SmtpUTF8Mailbox for certificate subjectAltName (and issuerAltName) will incur many of the same security considerations as in Section 8 in {{RFC5280}}, but it introduces a new issue by permitting non-ASCII characters in the email address Local-part.
 This issue, as mentioned in Section 4.4 of {{RFC5890}} and in Section 4 of {{RFC6532}}, is that use of Unicode introduces the risk of visually similar and identical characters that can be exploited to deceive the